gg582/Chatter-Web/README.md

 The script compiles the dashboard, replicates the contents of `dist/` into the installation directory, and changes the ownership to match the service user when `--systemd` is enabled.
 It then writes the systemd unit into `/etc/systemd/system/` and starts it immediately.
 Use `--service-name`, `--port`, `--user`, `--group`, `--node`, or `--prefix` to override the defaults that land in the generated unit.
+Provide `--gateway-host` and `--gateway-port` (default
+23) to bake the BBS telnet/WebSocket bridge into the unit.
+The installer writes `CHATTER_TERMINAL_HOST`, `CHATTER_TERMINAL_PORT`, `CHATTER_TERMINAL_PATH`, and `CHATTER_TERMINAL_GATEWAY` into the environment so the in-browser terminal connects straight to the configured endpoint without exposing manual URL entry in the UI.

 The default installation prefix is `/opt/chatter-web`, so run the script with elevated privileges (for example via `sudo`) when targeting system locations.
 Supply a writable `--prefix` to stage the bundle for a single user without